Academic Success Center - Grand Island

 Tutoring is a free service to our students.
 Our tutors have knowledge in specific subjects and will act as a learning resource for you.
 They will help you review and study what you've learned in class.
-One-to-one and group tutoring is available in selected subjects.
+One-on-one and group tutoring is available in selected subjects.

-This is an intensive individualized workshop designed for students who want to achieve a higher score on the ACCUPLACER assessment test or refresh their skills in certain areas.
+This is an intensive individualized workshop designed for students who want to achieve a higher score on the assessment or refresh their skills in certain areas.
 The Academic Success Center staff run the workshops with additional assistance from peer tutors.
 Workshops are available for math, reading and writing.
 The cost is $20.

 The Academic Success Center also functions as a computer lab with computers available for student use.
 The Academic Success Center staff is available to offer assistance with WebCentral, Moodle, student email, printing and other general computer use questions.

 The Writing Center offers free, one-on-one assistance to Central Community College students as they strive to improve their writing skills.
 We provide CCC student writers with a welcoming, inviting, collaborative and supportive atmosphere in which they can develop their skills and make informed decisions about their writing.
 We promote writing excellence and success of students in both their academic and future careers.
 The Writing Center also offers free, one-on-one collaboration to Central Community College faculty and staff as they create assignments for their courses, write for publication, update their resumes and CVs, etc.